ScienceBoy/3D-SuperGraphics-and-RayTracing/README.md

 3D-SuperGraphics_and_RayTracing

-Here, you can find the files and further material created and used in my udemy.com course about 3D Super Graphics and RayTracing: https://www.udemy.com/course/3d-supergrafik-und-raytracing-in-deinem-browser
+Files and further material created and used in my udemy.com course about 3D Super Graphics and RayTracing: https://www.udemy.com/course/3d-supergrafik-und-raytracing-in-deinem-browser

-Feedback is very welcome every time.
+Feedback is very welcome.

 One of my favorite examples made with my latest version: